 The Keys to Responsible AI Governance

-As artificial intelligence continues to reshape our world, the need for robust, responsible AI governance has never been more critical.
+As artificial intelligence continues to promote technological advancement, the need for robust, responsible AI governance has never been more critical.
 Five fundamental pillars that form the foundation of ethical AI development and deployment: privacy, security, fairness, transparency, and accountability.
 By understanding and implementing these key principles, organizations can mitigate risks and harness the full potential of AI.
 Find a discussion on the keys to responsible AI governance below.

 Privacy

 Data privacy considerations remain a critical factor in the regulatory frameworks governing artificial intelligence systems because AI technologies frequently aggregate and process sensitive personally identifiable information (PII).
-Companies must formulate and implement comprehensive protocols for data stewardship to safeguard privacy rights in accordance with relevant legislation and ethical standards.
+Companies must formulate and implement comprehensive protocols for data stewardship to safeguard privacy rights and other human rights in accordance with relevant legislation and ethical standards.

 Security